CN3ves/5-/docs/index.md

   > **The only descriptor required at the start of the game is the concept**.
 The concept is a short two or three word description that summarises the character. *For example, you can consider the common race/class/specialization as a starting point (Elf, Wizard, Illusion) and add adjectives to a background (Educated, Charming, Noble) to create the concept of Educated and Charming Elven Noble Illusionist*.
 The concept is the default descriptor that ties all other descriptors together, defining what is allowed of each character.

   > **Traits** reflect any permanent characteristic of the character.
 It includes both positive and negative inheritable racial features, particular cultural or professional skills and any noticeable physical or personality trait.
-The traits must be derived from the concept and can be created on the fly by calling on the concept: if it fits the concept, then it can be added to the charatcer. *Continuing from the previous example, elven racial traits could be magical attunement and nimble, from a culture that promotes arts and craft, being a wizard it would have a professional trait of spell-casting, alchemy and arcane understanding, physically beautiful but with a bruned scar covering most of his body from a alchemical accident and the character's personallity would be well mannered and charming, but slightly arrogant and impatient.
+The traits must be derived from the concept and can be created on the fly by calling on the concept: if it fits the concept, then it can be added to the character. *Continuing from the previous example, elven racial traits could be magical attunement and nimble, from a culture that promotes arts and craft, being a wizard it would have a professional trait of spell-casting, alchemy and arcane understanding, physically beautiful but with a burned scar covering most of his body from a alchemical accident and the character's personality would be well mannered and charming, but slightly arrogant and impatient.
 <details><summary><i>More trait examples</i></summary>
   The following examples are simple descriptors.
 Players should try to elaborate further their own descriptors: <br><br>
   Racial: Tough, Magic resistance, Flexible, Nimble, Fire Breath, Poison resistance, Shape-shifter, Clockwork, Mind-reader, etc. <br>